dwrtc/dwms/docs/websocket.md

 The rest of the class are just some handlers that register the specific WebSocket callbacks to those methods.

 ## API Doc

+This API is quite simple.

+When connected to the WebSocket you can send or receive the following message types:

+### Send

+* `SignalingMessage`.
+Send your black box signaling message to another peer.
+  * `recipientSessionId: String`.
+The recipient's session ID.
+Used for routing.
+  * `messageBody: String`.
+The free-form message body.
+To the transport layer, this is a black box.

+### Receive

+You must handle all these incoming message types.
+They are distinguishable by their `type` field.
+``
+* `WebSocketIdMessage`.
+Tells you your session ID.
+  * `type: String`.
+Static value `WebSocketIdMessage`
+  * `id: String`.
+Your session ID
+* `WebSocketErrorMessage`.
+Tells you that something went wrong
+  * `type: String`.
+Static value `WebSocketErrorMessage`
+  * `error: String`.
+The error message
+* `SignalingMessage`.
+Incoming, signaling messages
+  * `type: String`.
+Static value `SignalingMessage`
+  * `senderSessionId: String`.
+The sender' session ID.
+Can be used to reply to messages
+  * `recipientSessionId: String`.
+The recipient's session ID.
+This should be your session ID!
+  * `messageBody: String`.
+The free-form message body